-The Bank's placements with other banks consist of time deposits with local banks denominated in US dollar for a period of one month to three years with interest at prevailing market rates.
-Investments which have maturities of three months or less from placement date as at December 31, 2022 amounting to P84,370,579 (2021 - P387,821,895) are considered as cash equivalents (Note 2) in the statement of cash flows.
+The Bank's placements with other banks consist of time deposits with local banks denominated in US dollar for a period of one month to three months with interest at prevailing market rates and are considered as cash equivalents (Note 2) in the statement of cash flows.

-For the year ended December 31, 2022, interest income with other banks amounts to P1,834,285 (2021 - P3,394,556).
+For the year ended December 31, 2023, interest income with other banks amounts to P2,269,113 (2022 - P1,834,285).

-Note 4 - Investment securities
+4 Investment securities

-a) Investment securities at fair value through other comprehensive income (FVOCI)
+4.1 Investment securities at fair value through other comprehensive income (FVOCI)